deanishe/zothero/README.md

 <a name="citation-styles"></a>
 ### Citation styles ###

+The workflow uses the CSL styles you have installed in Zotero, so to add a new style, simply add it in Zotero.
+The workflow will pick up the new style(s) on the next run.

 To quickly copy citations using `⌘↩` and `⌥↩`, you must first assign citation styles to them.
 To do this, hit `^↩` on an entry to show all available styles, then use `⌘↩` or `⌥↩` on a style to set that as the default for that key combo.